zed-industries/zed/crates/plugin_runtime/README.md

 So, what does importing and exporting functions from a plugin look like in practice?
 I'm glad you asked...

 ## Creating new plugins
 Since Zed's plugin system uses Wasm + WASI, in theory any language that compiles to Wasm can be used to write plugins.
-In practice, and out of practicallity, however, we currently only really support plugins written in Rust.
+In practice, and out of practicality, however, we currently only really support plugins written in Rust.

 A plugin is just a rust crate like any other.
 All plugins embedded in Zed are located in the `plugins` folder in the root.
 These plugins will automatically be compiled, optimized, and recompiled on change, so it's recommended that when creating a new plugin you create it there.